 You might want to provide multi-tenancy if you are storing data that belongs to different customers.
-For example, a music service might want to store each individual record label's separately.
+For example, a music service might want to store each individual record label's content separately.

 The classic way to design for multi-tenancy is to create a separate database

 for each customer.
 In this example, each database has its own

-Another way to design for multi-tenancy in Cloud Spanner is to use a
+Another way to design for multi-tenancy in Spanner is to

 different primary key value for each customer.
-You include a
+For example, you could include a

 CustomerId key column in your tables.
 If you make

 CustomerId the first key

 column, then the data for each customer has good locality.
-Cloud Spanner
+Spanner

 performance based on data size and load patterns.
-In this example, there is a
+In the following example,

 Singers table for all customers: